xcp-ng/xcp-ng-org/docs/project/development-process/tags-maintenance-branches-in-our-code.md

   You need to create the new branch according to your needs.
 - If the XCP-ng version changes, follow the same process: create a new branch and rebase or cherry-pick the patches.
-- To generate the list of patches to be used for the RPM, use `git format-patch --no-numbered UPSTREAMVERSION`
+- To generate the list of patches to be used for the RPM, use `git format-patch --no-numbered --no-signature UPSTREAMVERSION`

 ### Special case: `qemu-dp`